ZMA And Testosterone: Expert Guide to Zinc Magnesium Aspartate

 Does ZMA work for everyone?

-I doubt that it has any significant effects in people who can maintain optimal levels of zinc and magnesium in their serum on a day-to-day basis.
-However this isn’t the case for most people due to the fact that modern day foods are mostly processed to the point where most minerals and vitamins are destroyed.
-Furthermore you also have to keep in mind that magnesium and zinc both evaporate through sweat and we don’t have a storage system inside the body for them.
+I doubt that it has any significant effects on people who can maintain optimal levels of zinc and magnesium in their serum on a day-to-day basis.
+However, this isn’t the case for most people due to the fact that modern-day foods are mostly processed to the point where most minerals and vitamins are destroyed.
+Furthermore, you also have to keep in mind that magnesium and zinc both evaporate through sweat and we don’t have a storage system inside the body for them.

 ZMA is a legit supplement that does what it’s mainly marketed for (although some companies hype the supplement up a bit too much).